Ernest John Munby

 Pre War

-He was born in Turvey Rectory on the 19th May 1875, son of the Rev. George Frederick Woodhouse and Harriet Louisa (née Linton), of Turvey Rectory, Turvey, Beds.
+He was born in Turvey Rectory on the 19th May 1875, son of the Rev. George Frederick Woodhouse and Harriet Louisa Munby (née Linton, b 19/5/1875).
+9, of Turvey Rectory, Turvey, Beds.
+He was the Rector of Turvey from 1869 to 1905 and that was the family’s address in the censuses up to 1911.

-Ernest was educated at Rugby and at the Stevens Institute at Hoboken in the U.S.A. where he obtained a degree as Mechanical Engineer.
-He then worked as a mining engineer in Colorado and Borneo and helped to build tunnels under the Hudson River in New York.
-Just before the war he was working at St. John's Mine, Montezuma, Colorado.
+By 1901 the family were still at the Rectory with their daughter Florence.
+Their two eldest servants remained with them plus two new servants.
+Ernest had left the family home and was probably being educated at Rugby.
+Afterwards Ernest was at the Stevens Institute at Hoboken in the U.S.A. where he obtained a degree in mechanical engineering.
+He then worked as a mining engineer in Colorado and Borneo, then helped to build tunnels under the Hudson River in New York.
+Later he was employed by the Gardner Electric Dill and Hammer Company and just before the war he was working at St. John's Mine, Montezuma, Colorado.

 Wartime Service

-Ernest volunteered for active service at the beginning of the war, returning to England, and obtained a commission, which was gazetted on the 14th September 1914, in the 1st East Anglian Field Company, Royal Engineers.
+After volunteering he obtained a commission and was Gazetted on the 14th September 1914, in the 1st East Anglian Field Company, Royal Engineers.
 He was sent to the front on Christmas Eve 1914 and was killed in action near Bethune.

 There was considerable activity, if no major engagements, in the area where he is buried.
 He was possibly engaged in tunnelling and counter-tunnelling operations, which were also going on about the time of his death.